lggg123/ghost-giveaway-backend-go/README.md

 make sure you have the databse properly configured to run

-simply clone the application and then in the directory of the application run in the terminal `go build` and `go run .` the server should be running appropriately
+simply clone the application and then follow the instructions on heroku to deploy and test out using my frontend or the frontend of your choice (ghosters.vercel.app).